dalthviz/gitbook-showcase/README.md

 The project includes a set of commands that can be used to automate part of the process.

-- To install or update the Github plugins, if required.
+- To install or update the Gitbook plugins, if required.

   ```
   $ npm book:prepare